 Ultimately, your wedding day is about celebrating the love between you and the person you're about to marry.
 But there's another goal at hand: Throwing one seriously epic party that your guests will talk about for years to come.
 But how do you make your big day stand out amongst the throngs of weddings your family and friends have attended in the past?
 Ahead, we outlined 20 sure-fire tips that will leave your guests impressed.
 Including even just a handful of these standout ideas will turn your wedding day into an event to remember.

 Choose a Personalized Program

 While we're on the topic of the ceremony, don't forget about creating a wedding program.
 By personalizing this piece of stationery with interesting details about you and your groom, a breakdown of the ceremony's proceedings, and any important information they should know (like a translation of traditional vows or that you'd prefer photos aren't taken), you'll capture their attention and get all of those key details across.
 Plus, it will keep them busy if the event runs a little late.

 Use a Wedding App or Hashtag

 There are many great wedding apps to choose from for your big day.
-Some interactive apps allow guests to upload wedding photos into one curated place, while others keep your friends and family up on any wedding-related news.
+Some interactive apps allow guests to upload wedding photos to one curated place, while others keep your friends and family up-to-date on any wedding-related news.
 Want something even easier?
-Create clever hashtag and ask guests to tag all of their photos using it.
+Create a clever hashtag and ask guests to tag all of their photos using it.

 Give Out-of-Town Guests a Welcome Bag

 Whether you're hosting a destination wedding or hometown bash, some of your guests have to travel to be a part of your day.
 To show your appreciation, give welcome bags for guests staying at hotels.
 Include a few snacks, bottles of water, and a list of local spots, like the nearest drug store, restaurants, and coffee shops, plus any nearby attractions.
 If you're able to splurge, throw in a bottle of wine, tasty local treats like an artisanal cheese or candy, and a guidebook.